 - Pets are not allowed (the exception being pet fish)

-- Hanging fishnets, posters, tapestries or any other related items are not allowed because of fire safety policies.
+- Hanging fishnets, posters, tapestries or any other related items from the ceiling are not allowed because of fire safety policies.

-- Hot plates, heating coils, electric frying pans, space heaters, broilers, griddles, toasters, toaster ovens, and other open-coil cooking appliances, incense and incense burners, halogen lamps, candles, and other open-flame items are not allowed due to fire safety policies.
+- Hot plates, heating coils, electric frying pans, space heaters, broilers, griddles, toasters, toaster ovens, and other open-coil cooking appliances.

 - Any kind of extension cords or multi tap outlets. (surge protectors are acceptable)